 Residency training program

-Starting in March 2017, we will be offering categorical anesthesiology residency spots through ERAS.
+Effective March 2017, we are offering categorical anesthesiology residency spots through ERAS.
 There is rigorous reinforcement of the ACGME rules during the internship year.
 This Categorical training program is fully accredited by the American Council for Graduate Medical Education (ACGME).

 Following the guidelines established by the American Board of Anesthesiology and the ACGME, residents receive training in a graded and increasingly complex fashion during the four years.
 Our program is structured so that residents gain increasingly multifaceted experience in administering anesthetics, building upon their knowledge and technical skills.
 Residents receive training in all of the major subspecialties of anesthesia.
 Training takes place on the Sacramento campus of the UC Davis Medical Center and at the Shriners Hospitals for Children – Northern California.

 The UC Davis Medical Center is the only level one adult and pediatric trauma center north of San Francisco and provides care to over 1 million area inhabitants.
 The Shriners Hospital for Children opened in 1997 and is an 80 bed facility focusing on the treatment of pediatric burn and pediatric orthopedic cases.